knpuniversity/symfony2-rest/knpu/episode4/always-require-auth.md

 ./vendor/bin/phpunit tests/AppBundle/Controller/Api/ProgrammerControllerTest.php
 ```

-And we are!
+And we do!
 Ooh, until we hit the last test!
 When we *don't* send an Authorization
 header to an endpoint that requires authentication... it's *still* returning a 200
 status code instead of 401.
 When we kick out non-authenticated API requests, they
 are *still* being redirected to the login page... which is clearly *not* a cool way